The 7 Best iPhone and iPad Apps to Learn Sign Language

-Sign language is one of the most popular and widespread forms of communication on the planet, and knowing a form of it, such as American Sign Language (ASL) is a useful skill for even those who don’t rely on it.
-If you have a loved one or a colleague who is D/deaf or Hard of Hearing, learning even a few words of sign language can be helpful.
+Sign language is one of the most widespread forms of communication on the planet.
+Knowing a form of it, such as American Sign Language (ASL), is a useful skill for even those who don’t rely on it.
+If you have a family member or friend who is deaf or hard of hearing, learning even a few words of sign language can be helpful.

 Best for: Language immersion via the keyboard.

-It’s not the most intuitive way of learning how to sign since it can rob you of the chance to learn word-specific signs instead of fingerspelling, but what makes this app helpful is that all of the signs are laid out in familiar patterns, and they go back to Roman letters with one touch.
-By switching between the two, you can more easily memorize the individual letters.
+It’s not the most intuitive way of learning how to sign, since it can rob you of the chance to learn word-specific signs instead of fingerspelling.
+But the big advantage is that all of the signs are laid out in familiar patterns, and they go back to regular letters with one touch.
+Switching between the two should make it easier to memorize the individual letters.

 Best for: All-purpose reference.

-It may not be the most intuitive app ever designed, but the ASL Dictionary paid app is straightforward and helpful.
-It has a dictionary of words and phrases that can be signed, and when you click on an entry, you will see a video clip of the sign in question.
+ASL Dictionary is a straightforward and helpful way to learn the language.
+It has a dictionary of words and phrases that you can sign.
+When you tap an entry, you’ll see a video clip of the sign in question.

 Best for: Basic visual learning.

-Academy Award-winning actress Marlee Matlin has an iOS app that we’ve recommended before, in which she signs out the ASL alphabet, as well as commonplace phrases such as “Hello,” “Excuse me,” and “I am deaf.”
-It’s very useful for those just starting out, who want quick access to the basics from an experienced teacher.
+Academy Award-winning actress Marlee Matlin headlines this app.
+She signs out the ASL alphabet along with phrases like “Hello,” “Excuse me,” and “I am deaf.”
+It’s a great choice for anyone starting out who wants to learn the basics from an experienced teacher.

-Matlin signs very slowly, but the app allows you to play the short educational gifs back even more slowly, which is useful for the less-dexterous student (and complete beginners).
-The only downside is that this is a freemium app, and all except the most basic phrases are obtained via in-app purchases.
+Matlin signs very slowly, but the app allows you to play the short educational GIFs back even more slowly, which is useful for less-dexterous students and inexperienced beginners.